Black Women and Environmental Justice

 What are endocrine-disrupting compounds (EDCs)?

-For more information, please read this eye-opening article about a study done by one of our partners, Robin Dodson, from Silent Spring Institute about the hair products specifically marketed toward Black women: Hair products for Black women contain mix of hazardous ingredients
+For more information, read this article about a study done by one of our partners, Robin Dodson, from Silent Spring Institute about hair products specifically marketed toward Black women: Hair products for Black women contain mix of hazardous ingredients

 FAQ about phthalates:

 You can be exposed to phthalates in many ways.
 Breathing the air or drinking the groundwater near facilities that produce or use phthalates can be harmful.
 Fatty foods, especially dairy products, seafood, and even plant-based oils can be sources of phthalates because these chemicals are stored in fat cells.
 A developing fetus can be exposed in utero and mothers can pass phthalates to their babies through breastfeeding.
 These chemicals can also be found in a variety of consumer products including, but not limited to:

 - Medical tubing